bekahsealey/specia-child/README.md

 			* If desired, write a title for the pages in this section under "Portfolio Title"
 			* If desired, write a description for the pages in this section in the text box under "Portfolio Description"
 			* For each tile in this section, click the drop down button under "Select Page..." and select the page desired.
 (Only the page title will display as an overlay on these tiles' images)
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-10) for further help and screenshots
+			* refer to [original theme documentation 10](http://docs.speciatheme.com/lite/#document-10) for further help and screenshots
 			* Portfolio Section has been extended to allow a total of 6 tiles instead of the default three.
 To set up more than three, click the radio button to "Show" for the extended section and repeat the steps to set page selections.
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Home Section Portfolio Section" directly below the "Save & Publish" button